The Pros And Cons Of Different Types Of Cat Food

 Cats, like all living creatures, require six classes of nutrients:

-The single most important nutrient for sustaining healthy cell and overall body function.
+Water: The single most important nutrient for sustaining healthy cells and overall body function.
 Cats lose water through their:

 Cats also have evolved to receive the majority of the water in their diets through the consumption of food.
 This is why sound feline nutrition includes a diet that is rich in unprocessed proteins and water.
 Canned cat foods are usually formulated with water content in mind, and can contain up to 80% of this feline nutrition requirement per serving.